-Take a moment and think about the amazing mentors who have impacted your career.
-More than likely these individuals helped you figure out what you wanted to do in your career, spotlighted your core strengths, provided honest feedback, guided you with answers to difficult career questions, and more.
-Didn't it feel good knowing that you had someone in your corner who you could confide in for best practices and a fresh perspective on the profession?
+Take a moment and think about the amazing mentors who have made an impact on your career.
+More than likely these individuals helped you figure out what you wanted to do in your career, spotlighted your core strengths, provided honest feedback, or guided you with answers to difficult career questions, to name a few.
+Did it feel good knowing that you had someone in your corner who you could confide in for best practices and a fresh perspective on the profession?
 Or better yet, didn't it feel great knowing you simply had someone to talk to?

-If you haven't been a coach or mentor in the past, or if you are someone who just wants to become an even better one, here are five resources that can help you make a positive impact on others.
+If you haven't been a coach or mentor in the past, or if you just want to be a better one, here are five resources that can help you make a positive impact on others.

 As highlighted and discussed by Anthony Tjan, CEO and founder of the venture capital firm Cue Ball, who notes, “These five questions, when asked in the order presented, form an effective diagnostic tool that can provide better guidance to mentees, employees, or generally anyone with whom you are playing the role of a counselor.” >> Read More

 There may be a lack of understanding that some might have about what coaching is and how it differs from other leadership development tools.
 This article discusses the gaining popularity among motivated managers who seek the individual and organizational growth that can result from a positive coaching relationship. >> Read More

 Imagine working in a team or organization where there is no interpersonal or team accountability.
 As a supervisor, a major part of your job is ensuring that members of your team are accountable to you, to each other, and to the public they serve.
 Accountability begins with clear goals and expectations against which you can measure performance.
 People who are accountable do what they say they will do. >> Read More